 Awards and Prizes

 The BSODR administers and awards a number of research prizes that are normally held annually during the annual meetings of the BSODR, either in the UK or that form part of the Pan European Region (PER)-IADR Congress.
-In 2021 the BSODR will hold all prize competitions as part of the BSOSR 2021 Annual Meeting from 1st to 3rd September in Birmingham.
-Given the ongoing uncertainty around the Covid19 pandemic, this will be held as a hybrid meeting.
+In 2021 the BSODR will hold all prize competitions as part of the PER 2022 Annual Meeting from 15th to 17th September in Marseille.

 Prize Information and Eligibility for Individual Prizes